jhspetersson/git-task/README.md

 By default, there are three: `OPEN` for new tasks, `IN_PROGRESS` for the tasks that are in development, `CLOSED` for complete ones.
 You can freely edit this list.

-However, for the sake of sync with GitHub or Gitlab there are two config options to map remote `OPEN` and `CLOSED` statuses with local ones.
+However, for the sake of sync with GitHub or GitLab there are two config options to map remote `OPEN` and `CLOSED` statuses with local ones.

-Tasks can also have labels that are optionally synchronized with GitHub or Gitlab.
+Tasks can also have labels that are optionally synchronized with GitHub or GitLab.

 ## Commands